2kunal6/json_to_unix_cmds/README.md

 ## TODO
-- Implement subtask 7: handle paths
-- Implement subtask 9: --help with argparse and show error for illegal arguments
 - Check and implement if the arguments should be case-insensitive
 - Create 2 classes: FileFilterer and OutputFormatter and put the filter and print logic inside those files.
 - Include pytest